Exairnous/hubs-discord-bot/README.md

 Note: the Hubs bot will set up a webhook for the bot to use in the Discord channel to be able to post chat from Hubs.
 You can also set up a global one with the name Hubs and a custom icon, if you prefer.

 If you remove the Hubs room from the topic, bridging will stop.

+Note2: the Hubs bot can't join/bridge non-permission-linked invite only rooms either, they must be set to `Shared link` in order for the bot to join/bridge them.

 ### Great.
 I want to run this on my Discord server.